 BMJ Group Medical Reference

-One small study (a randomised controlled trial) found no evidence that laser treatment relieves pain any better than a pretend treatment (a placebo).
+One small study (a randomised controlled trial) found no evidence that laser treatment relieves pain any better than a dummy treatment (a placebo).
 A physiotherapist might use a laser to treat your sore heel.

 None of the people in the study had serious side effects, but a few people felt a mild sensation when treated with a laser.